 Bluntly put, "Terminator Genisys" reenacts the opening scenes of the first "Terminator" — with a few variations — but then subverts that story by having a good Terminator named Pops (Schwarzenegger) and an unrealistically empowered Sarah (Emilia Clarke) rescue a confused Kyle (Jai Courtney) and tell him how the story is really going to go down.
-In the process the film pays homage to fan favorite characters and scenes from the two movies that fans liked and ignored the two that they didn't, but at the same time wipes out those stories and creates its own Terminator universe.
+In the process the film pays homage to fan favorite characters and scenes from the two movies that fans liked while ignoring the two that they didn't, but at the same time wipes out all those stories and creates its own Terminator universe.

 In this one, John Connor (Jason Clarke) is corrupted by a Terminator and becomes the franchise's main villain.
-The targets of satire are not military technology, which were the focus of the other movies, but the internet as manifested by the fact that the Trojan horse for Skynet is a global operating system called Genisys.
-This could have been interesting, but the movie doesn't have anything to say about why it's more interesting to have John Connor become an antagonist or why we should be worried about the omnipresence of internet-based technologies.
+The targets of satire are not military technology, which were the focus of the other movies, but the internet of things as manifested by the fact that the Trojan horse for Skynet is a global operating system called Genisys.
+This could have been intriguing, but the movie doesn't have anything to say about why it's more interesting to have John Connor become an antagonist or why we should be worried about the omnipresence of internet-based technologies.
 The ideas are insincere, the special effects lame, the action sequences dead on arrival.
 It is easily the worst film in the series.

 7. "Terminator: Dark Fate" is a return to form, but does not match up to the first two movies.